ubinux/dnf-plugin-tui/README.md

         comps.xml

 #### (3) srpm packages
-&emsp;&emsp;If you enable "archiver" in you Yocto buid environment, you can get srpm packages for every OSS you build.
+&emsp;&emsp;If you enable "archiver" in you Yocto build environment, you can get srpm packages for every OSS you build.
 ```
       # ls /home/test/workdir/dnf_test/srpm_repo
         bash-4.3.30-r0.src.rpm